 Pathways to further study:

 - MEM50105 Diploma of Engineering Advanced Trade.

 Watch our virtual tour

 Take a tour of our engineering and fabrication centre

 Studying the Certificate IV in Engineering at Holmesglen

-The course structure provides a range of higher-level fabrication and welding tasks, and incorporates advanced welding in the main disciplines as well as teaching fundamentals skills in 2D/3D AutoCAD tool in engineering applications.
+The course structure provides a range of higher-level fabrication and welding tasks, and incorporates advanced welding in the main disciplines as well as learning the fundamentals skills in 2D/3D AutoCAD tool in Engineering applications.

 You will be equipped with the skills to pursue opportunities in the metals industry, post trade and associated areas.